Blue Sapphire 0.85 ct -firstname.lastname@example.org -sold-

-A natural Intense blue sapphire found in Sri Lanka of 0.85 ct.
-View our jewelry for inspiration on how you can have this gemstone converted by us into a piece of jewelry of your choice.
+A natural intense blue sapphire found in Sri Lanka of 0.85 ct.
+View our jewelery for inspiration on how you can have this gemstone set by us in a piece of jewelery of your choice.

 Origin: Sri Lanka